voycey/Docker-LEMP/README.md

 A Docker LEMP Stack based on Phusion Base Image + Nginx + MariaDB with Sphinx and Redis containers (tba)

 ## Getting Started

+Basically install docker, and then clone this and then ./buildall.sh and it should kick everything off!

 Currently the following things are true

 * The www directory in the nginx folder is the webroot